jaredwray/tensile/README.md

 # Fastify Plugin for Modern API Development

-Tensile combines caching, api documentation, and hardening into a single library with pre-configured options that just work. 🎉
+Tensile is a [fastify](https://fastify.org) plugin that enables the standard features you need to build a modern REST api service. 🎉

 🚨 WARNING: This is a work in progress and is not ready for use yet.
 Please use when we hit 1.0.0!